 - Compost Like An Eco Boss Seems sort of a big project but it’s not.
 The Spruce has some helpful tips on how to do it.
 Many cities even provide you with a free composting bin which certainly makes it far easier.
 Check with your municipality to find out if they offer that service.

 - Leave Your Stillettos By The Door Pesticides, dirt, chemicals, bacteria, dust, lead, coal tar from asphalt (which is carcinogenic) and other substances get tracked into your home by way of those sexy over the knee boots (just got myself a hot pair I can’t wait to rock!
 Kinda excited about them).
-According the EWG, nearly 85% of household dirt, pests and pollutants welcome themselves into your cozy home by way of your shoes.
+According to the EWG, nearly 85% of household dirt, pests and pollutants welcome themselves into your cozy home by way of your shoes.
 Soooo, leave them by the front door in one of those cute benches with shelves and cubbies and you’ll have a cleaner, healthier home.

 - Ditch Toxic Air Fresheners They emit harmful chemicals into the air circulating our gorgeous planet and exposure can contribute to an increase in pulmonary diseases and increase your odds of developing asthma by as much as 71%.
-The fragrance used is typically very toxic because it usually contains harmful phthalates which are linked to birth defects, breast cancer, infertility, liver cancer, diabetes, obesity, autism and ADHD in first and third
+The fragrance used is typically very toxic because it usually contains harmful phthalates which are linked to birth defects, breast cancer, infertility, liver cancer, diabetes, obesity, autism and ADHD in first and third trimesters of pregnancy.

 - Add A Touch Of Eco Romance With Clean Burning Candles Paraffin candles emit toxic chemicals such as benzene, toulene, and keytones into the air and many wicks contain heavy metals.
 Soy and palm oil candles are hydrogenated and often contain paraffin.
 Soy can be a safe option if it’s non GMO.
 Beeswax and coconut wax are clean, safe options.